AglarEdain/PHPSamples/README.md

 And the journey didn't end.
 I bought an O'Reilly *Webmaster in a nutshell*, a thick book which still in my book shelf.
 And I started to code on Debian my first PHP3 scripts.

 24 years later, a lot of things changed.
+I've chosen to change my job and had a training.
+I'm no more self-taught but I can claim being a real professional web developer.

 I write those lines on a MacBook running an old macOS High Sierra ; PHP had many new versions and became object oriented.
 PHP8 is still widly used.

 So I brought to you this repository.
 If you are completly new to programming, I hope It will help you.